grkek/haki/README.md

 **Notice:** This project is <ins>experimental</ins>.

-**Keep in mind:** The rendered window on the right side is a native Gtk window, not a browser.
+**Keep in mind:** The rendered window on the left side is a native Gtk window, not a browser.

 # Installation